MikhailMamonov/online-store-nodeJs-ReactJs/README.md

 Very simple online store app designed for learning JavaScript and React.

 ### Technologies
-- server side implementations with node js
+- server side implemented with node js
 - postgres as database
 - reactjs on frontend
 - react-bootstrap as css framework